Cricket in India: International cricket

-International cricket in India generally does not follow a fixed pattern.
-For example, the English schedule under which the nation tours other countries during the winter and plays at home during the summer.
+International cricket in India generally does not follow a fixed pattern, unlike the English schedule under where England tours other countries during their winter and plays at home during their summer.
 Generally, there has recently been a tendency to play more one-day matches than Test matches.
 Cricket in India is managed by the Board of Control for Cricket in India (BCCI), the richest cricket board in the cricket world.

 Men's National Team

 The India National Cricket Team represents India in international cricket matches.